anty-filidor/rank-refined-seeding-bc-infmax-mlnets-ltm/README.md

 "hacky" nature.

 These two scripts store results in `./experiments` directory.
-In order to concatenate them use `postprocessing.ipynb` notebook that will procide an aggregated file: `./experiments/all_results.csv`
+In order to concatenate them use `postprocessing.ipynb` notebook that will produce an aggregated file: `./experiments/all_results.csv`

 If reproducible run is needed please uncomment `set_seed` method invocation in scripts.

+## Generating data visualisations

+Please run `result_analysis.ipynb` to obtain analysis of the obtained results.